mahmoudgml/sql-dwh-etl/README.md

 6. Connect BI tools

-   Use Power BI or Tableau to connect to Gold Layer views and build dashboards.
+   Use Power BI to connect to Gold Layer views and build dashboards.

 ---
 ## Contact